-An epidemic is the abnormally high level of a disease at a particular time.
+An epidemic occurs when there is an abnormally high level of a disease at a particular time.
 It usually refers to infectious diseases, but it is also possible to have epidemics of non-infectious diseases such as heart disease and diabetes, and conditions such as obesity.

 A pandemic occurs when an epidemic spreads from one country to another and becomes prevalent around the world.
-New Zealand has experienced three pandemics – all influenza – in 1890–94, 1918 and 2009.
+New Zealand has experienced four pandemics, in 1890–94, 1918, 2009 and 2020.

 An endemic disease is continually present in a population at a low rate, or with a low death rate.
-An example of this in New Zealand in the 2000s was hepatitis B.
+An example of this in New Zealand in the 21st century is hepatitis B.

 The severity of an epidemic is usually measured by its mortality rate (the number of people who die from the disease).
 Epidemics of some diseases will have a high morbidity rate – make a lot of people ill – but not cause many deaths.
 They can cause considerable social and economic disruption if large numbers of people have to stay at home.